 - APIs offered by the vendor are too basic

-The APIs provided by the ERP vendor may work well for data access, but not for Business Process Integration (BPI) workflow scenarios.
+The APIs provided by the EAS vendor may work well for data access, but not for Business Process Integration (BPI) workflow scenarios.
 A proper BPI solution is needed when the integration requirements go beyond simple data access, especially where the actions that need to be triggered from one system to another are conditional or complex.

 - No cross-platform integration tool or expertise